 Not falling asleep or experiencing a restless night can be frustrating, especially if it’s a regular occurrence.
 So, to get a much-needed good night’s sleep, many people have turned to a popular natural sleep supplement called melatonin.

 Melatonin has become the fourth most popular supplement among U.S. adults.
 In fact, many of your sleep-deprived friends, health-conscious social media pages you follow, or even you, have probably sworn by melatonin’s ability to aid in sleep.
 This has led to an increasing number of people (maybe even you) turning to melatonin to help them fall asleep at night, on the regular.
 However, this may have got you thinking about whether it is even safe to take melatonin every night?
+And is melatonin addictive?

 Well, unfortunately, melatonin can be a risky sleep miracle supplement - here’s why!